Using the H5P Drag The Words Tool

 In the Text field, type the complete text including the words that students will drag.
 The draggable words are marked with an asterisk at each end like this: *word*.

 You can also add a textual tip (or hint), using a colon (:) in front of the tip.
 For example, H5P content may be edited using a *browser: Something you use every day*.

 Note: If you need to display an asterisk, type another asterisk before it like this: **.

 7. Define any custom feedback you would like for score ranges.
-This is not compulsory.
+This is optional.

 1. Click Behavioural Settings and select any options you would like for your object.
 Enable Retry lets users attempt the object as many times as they like.
 Enable "Show Solution" button will display a button to students that when clicked, will reveal the solution.

 2. Click Text overrides and translations to adjust the language used on the zones and buttons.
 It also has options to alter the text that is read by readspeakers for greater accesibility.
 These are great options when confidently creating a complex object.
 However, for a basic starting point, all fields can remain with default text.